GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Introduction

 \paragraph{Inexact ADMM.} It is well known that ADMM applied to~\eqref{eq:problem-formulation} converges to an optimum at an $O(1/k)$ rate if both subproblems are solved exactly~\cite{he20121,monteiro2013iteration}.
 Classic work~\cite{eckstein1992douglas} established that ADMM also converges when subproblems are solved inexactly, provided the errors of subproblems are summable.
-A more contemporary line of work~\cite{ouyang2015accelerated,deng2016global} considers replacing the $x$- and $z$-subproblems of ADMM with approximate subproblems that are easier to solve.
-These papers establish convergence of the resulting methods, provided the approximate subproblems are solved exactly.
-In recent work~\cite{frangella2023linear}, the authors combined these two approaches---approximate subproblems and inexact solves of these subproblems---and show that the combination still achieves ADMM's $O(1/k)$ convergence rate.
-This last result motivates \method{}, as these subproblem approximations and inexact solves significantly reduce ADMM iteration time.
-(The approximation of the $x$-subproblem also resembles sequential quadratic programming~\cite{wilson1963simplicial}, which is frequently used to heuristically solve nonconvex problems~\cite{boggs1995sequential}.)
-Recent work~\cite{pmlr-v162-zhao22a} showed that combining randomized Nystr{\"o}m preconditioning and approximate $x$-subproblem solves with ADMM yields significant speed-ups over standard solvers for a variety of unconstrained machine learning problems.
-Similar second-order approximations in the subproblems are used in the \texttt{ALADIN} solver~\cite{houska2016augmented}.
-To the best of the authors' knowledge, there are no open-source solvers for general convex programs that implement ADMM with inexact solves of approximate subproblems.
+A more contemporary line of work~\cite{ouyang2015accelerated,deng2016global,chen2017efficient} considers replacing the $x$- and $z$-subproblems of ADMM with an approximate subproblem that is easier to solve.
+The $x$-subproblem is typically approximated as a quadratic optimization, which can be solved with any linear system solver.
+These papers establish convergence of the resulting methods provided the approximate subproblems are solved exactly.
+In recent work, the authors show that algorithms that use inexact solves of approximate ADMM subproblems preserve ADMM's $O(1/k)$ convergence rate \cite{frangella2023linear}, and that accelerating ADMM with randomized Nystr{\"o}m preconditioning and approximate $x$-subproblem solves yields significant speed-ups over standard solvers for a variety of machine learning problems \cite{pmlr-v162-zhao22a}, providing a strong motivation for the more general solver presented here.
+Second-order subproblem approximations are also important in solvers based on the augmented Lagrangian method, such as the \texttt{ALADIN} solver~\cite{houska2016augmented}.

+The imsPADMM algorithm from \cite{chen2017efficient} shares many similarities with the algorithmic framework in this paper: both use function linearization, inexact subproblem solving, and non-isotropic quadratic penalty terms.
+However, they differ significantly in their algorithmic goals, problem classes, and implementation details.
+GeNIOS is a general convex first-order solver for problems that fit in memory but are expensive to solve exactly, while imsPADMM focuses on high-dimensional linearly constrained convex composite quadratic conic programs.
+GeNIOS uses a variable metric based on the Hessian, updates all coordinates simultaneously, and employs randomized Nyström preconditioning for solving the $x$-subproblem.
+In contrast, imsPADMM uses a fixed metric, Gauss-Seidel updates, and uses PCG with a preconditioner constructed via the Lanczos algorithm to accelerate solution of the subproblems.
+For large-scale problems that fit in memory, GeNIOS is likely to be more efficient as it can update all coordinates at once, better leveraging the massive parallelism of modern computing hardware.